curedao/docs/README.md

 ### 3. Data Mappers (core components and plugins)

 These will be executed in an asynchronous queue to map the raw data to a standardized format and provide it to the validator.
 The most common data mappers will be defined in the framework.

-These include

 Less common data mappers will be available as plugins from 3rd party developers.

+TODO: Determine core data mappers

 ### 4. Data Validation (core component)